HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 const keyId = did.defaultKeyId(); // acquire the default key
 const contractStr = "A long legal document, e.g. a contract with all details";
 const contractBytes = new Uint8Array(Buffer.from(contractStr));
-const signedContract = vault.signDidOperations(keyId, contractBytes); // YOU NEED TO SAVE IT TO A SAFE PLACE! console.log("Signed contract:", JSON.stringify({
+const morpheusPrivate = await morpheus.priv(); // acquire the plugin's private interface that's provides you the sign interface const signedContract = morpheusPrivate.signDidOperations(keyId, contractBytes); // YOU NEED TO SAVE IT TO A SAFE PLACE!

+console.log("Signed contract:", JSON.stringify({
     content: Buffer.from(signedContract.content).toString('utf8'), // you must use this Buffer wrapper at the moment, we will improve in later releases
     publicKey: signedContract.publicKey.toString(),